npmcdn-to-unpkg-bot/HoosHungry/README.md

 HoosHungry
 ==========

-Web app designed to show dining halls currently open at University of Virginia
+Extremely simple web app using Moment JS and React to display dining halls currently open at the University of Virginia.